ElMassimo/vite_ruby/docs/config/index.md

 })
 ```

-::: tip
+::: tip About optimizeDeps
-Because some Rails installations will require `vite-plugin-ruby` to be in `dependencies` instead of `devDependencies`, we need to whitelist it so that Vite doesn't attempt to move it.
+Some Rails installations will require `vite-plugin-ruby` to be in `dependencies` instead of `devDependencies`, so we need to whitelist it so that Vite doesn't attempt to move it.
 :::

 You can customize this file as needed, check Vite's [plugins] and [config reference] for more info.